RedisLabs/redislabs-docs/content/rs/databases/redis-on-flash/_index.md

 Once these requirements are met, both Redis on Flash databases and all-RAM databases can be created and managed in the same cluster.

-When you begin planning the deployment of Redis on Flash in Production, we recommend working closely with the Redis technical team for sizing and performance tuning.
+When you begin planning the deployment of Redis on Flash in production, we recommend working closely with the Redis technical team for sizing and performance tuning.